9 affordable and amazing London street food markets that every traveler in London should try.

 3. Brick Lane Market

-Open on Sundays from 10am-5pm, all of east London flocks to Brick Lane for a food extravaganza.
+Every weekend, all of east London flocks to Brick Lane for a food extravaganza.

 These indoor spaces are known as The Boiler House and the Sundayupmarket.